 How To Make Chickpea Noodle Soup

-- All you need to do is cook the onions, carrots, celery and herbs for 5 minutes.
-Then add the bay leaves, chickpeas, and vegetable broth, bring it to a boil, reduce heat to a gentle boil, and let it all cook for 6 – 7 minutes, or until the noodles are to your liking.
+- Bring it to a boil, reduce heat to a gentle boil, and let it all cook for 6 – 7 minutes, or until the noodles are to your liking (shown below).

 And that’s all it takes – 30 minutes, one pot, and full, happy bellies!

 - Refrigerator: Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.